 - Wayne Dyer: Your Erroneous Zones

-Book marketing is essential for self-published authors.
+Book marketing is essential for self publishing authors.

-While the publishing process can be daunting on its own, creating a steady following and promoting your book properly can also feel just as nerve-wracking–if not more!
+While the self publishing process can be daunting on its own, creating a steady following and promoting your book properly can also feel just as nerve-wracking–if not more!